West of Scotland F.C.: Early success

-West's Odyssey
+West's odyssey

-At the outset of the World War Two (1939–1945), after years of simmering tension, the cricket club cancelled West's lease in Patrick – stating that they saw no avenue for the rugby club's return post WWII.
+At the outset of the World War Two (1939–1945), after years of simmering tension, the cricket club cancelled West's lease in Partick – stating that they saw no avenue for the rugby club's return post WWII.
 It would be 15 years before West found a new permanent home, and this period therefore represented somewhat of an odyssey for the club.

 West's first attempted solution was a ground and team-share with Kelvinside Academy FP at Balgray.
 This was successful for a number of years, but the sheer volume of players rendered it untenable.
 Therefore, in 1951, West once more began looking for a new home – with club officials A.D.
 Ferns, M.D.
 Ballantyne, H.S Mackintosh, W Nicholson, J.A.D.
 Thom, W.A.
 Burnet and President Hugh Harper all playing critical roles.
-The committee considered grounds in Bishopbriggs, Kirkintilloch, Pollock Estate, Stepps, and Whitecraigs, none of which were deemed desirable.
+The committee considered grounds in Bishopbriggs, Kirkintilloch, Pollok Estate, Stepps, and Whitecraigs, none of which were deemed desirable.